Battle of Falkirk: Background

-After the Battle of Stirling Bridge, from November 1297 until January 1298, Wallace led a Scottish army south.
+After the Battle of Stirling Bridge, from November 1297 until January 1298 Wallace led a Scottish army south.
 From Newcastle upon Tyne to Carlisle, the Scots raided the countryside, bringing back the spoils.

 King Edward learned of the defeat of his northern army at the Battle of Stirling Bridge.
-After concluding a truce with the French king, Philip the Fair in October 1297, he returned to England on 14 March 1298 to continue the ongoing organising of an army for his second invasion of Scotland which had been in preparation since late 1297.
-As a preliminary step he moved the centre of government to York, where it was to remain for the next six years.
+After concluding a truce with the French king, Philip the Fair, in October 1297, he returned to England on 14 March 1298 to continue the ongoing organising of an army for his second invasion of Scotland which had been in preparation since late 1297.
+As a preliminary step, he moved the centre of government to York, where it was to remain for the next six years.
 A council-of-war was held in the city in April to finalise the details of the invasion.
-The Scottish magnates were all summoned to attend, and when none appeared they were all declared to be traitors.
+The Scottish magnates were all summoned to attend; when none appeared, they were all declared to be traitors.
 Edward then ordered his army to assemble at Roxburgh on 25 June.
-The force counted 2,000 armoured cavalry and about 12,000 infantry receiving wages, though, after the manner of medieval armies there would have been many more serving without pay either as a statement of personal independence, forgiveness of debts to the crown, criminal pardons or just for adventure, including 10,900 Welshmen.
-Stuart Reid estimates Edward's force at 214 knights with 900 troopers, 1000 cavalry supplied by the Earls, 500 mercenary crossbowmen, 2000 archers with billmen from the Lancashire and Cheshire feudal levies, and 10,500 Welshmen, though the infantry may only have totalled 8,000.
+The force counted 2,000 armoured cavalry and about 12,000 infantry receiving wages, though, after the manner of medieval armies there would have been many more serving without pay either as a statement of personal independence, forgiveness of debts to the crown, criminal pardons or just for adventure.
+Stuart Reid estimates Edward's force at 214 knights with 900 troopers, 1,000 cavalry supplied by the Earls, 500 mercenary crossbowmen, 2,000 archers with billmen from the Lancashire and Cheshire feudal levies, though the infantry may only have totalled 8,000.

 Edward left Roxburgh on 3 July and reached Kirkliston in two weeks, where he awaited supplies expected to arrive along the coastal ports, delayed due to weather.
-In the interim, Edward dealt with a Welsh mutiny.
-Finally, on 20 July, Edward advanced, reaching Linlithgow on 21 July.
+In the interim, he dealt with a Welsh mutiny.
+Finally, on 20 July, he advanced, reaching Linlithgow on 21 July.
 Edward was on the point of falling back on Edinburgh, when he received intelligence the Scots were at Torwood, near Falkirk, ready to harass his retreat.
-Edward reportedly said that he "would not trouble them to seek me", and placed his army south of Falkirk on the morning of the 22nd.
+Edward reportedly said that he "would not trouble them to seek me", and placed his army south of Falkirk on the morning of 22 July.
 Edward wanted to make camp and feed his men while waiting for his infantry to catch up with his cavalry.
 His cavalry commanders though, favoured an immediate attack.

-Reid calculates the Scots could have manned four schiltrons with about 1000 men each, in addition to the cavalry and archers.
+Reid calculates the Scots could have manned four schiltrons with about 1,000 men each, in addition to the cavalry and archers.
 These men would have come from the sheriffdoms of Fife, Kinross, Midlothian, Haddington, Stirling, Linlithgow, Lanark, Merse and Teviotdale.
 With that, Wallace supposedly said, "I have browghte yowe to the ryng.
 Hoppe yef ye canne!"
 Absent were forces under the Comyns and Robert Bruce.
 Also absent was Andrew Moray, co-victor with Wallace at the Battle of Stirling Bridge, having been mortally wounded in that battle.
 It was Moray who used the schiltrons offensively.